Two loaves of breadTwo loaves of bread

 Another important factor in making sourdough bread is the fermentation process.
 The longer the dough is left to ferment, the more complex the flavor will be.
 Some bakers may choose to let their dough ferment for up to 24 hours, while others may only let it ferment for a few hours.
 The temperature and humidity of the environment can also affect the fermentation process, so bakers need to carefully monitor these factors to ensure the best results.

-See also What is the difference between sourdough bread and sourdough waffles?
+See also What is the difference between sourdough bread and whole wheat bread?

 The science behind sourdough bread and rolls